dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 The interface for the `StateStore` service exposes 9 methods:

-- 2 methods for initialization and components capability advertisement,
+- 2 methods for initialization and components capability advertisement
-- 3 methods for CRUD, healthness or liveness check
+- 3 methods for CRUD, health-ness, or liveness check
-- 3 methods for bulk operations.
+- 3 methods for bulk operations

 As a first step, protocol buffers tools are used to create the server code for this service.
 After that, the next step is to define concrete implementations for these 9 methods.

 Each component has a service definition for its core functionality.
+For example:

+- **State stores**
-For instance, every pluggable State Store **must** provide a implementation for its `StateStore` service interface.
-In addition to this core functionality, some components might also expose additional functionality under other **optinal** services.
-For State Stores, there's also an option to add additional functionality by defining the implementation for a `QueriableStateStore` service and for a `TransactionalStateStore` service.
+    Every pluggable state store **must** provide an implementation for its `StateStore` service interface.
+In addition to this core functionality, some components might also expose functionality under other **optional** services.
+You can add extra functionality by defining the implementation for a `QueriableStateStore` service and a `TransactionalStateStore` service.

+- **Pub/sub**
-PubSub components, for instance, only have a single core service interface defined [pubsub.proto].
+   Pluggable pub/sub components only have a single core service interface defined ([pubsub.proto]).
 They have no optional service interface.
+- **Bindings**
-The same applies for Input Bindings and Output Bindings components: both have a single core service definition on [bindings.proto].
+   Pluggable input and output bindings have a single core service definition on [bindings.proto].

 ### Leveraging multiple building blocks for a component

-In addition to implementing multiple gRPC services from the same component (e.g., `StateStore`, `QueriableStateStore`, `TransactionalStateStore` etc.), a single pluggable component can also expose implementations for other types of components.
-This means that a single pluggable component can function as a state Store, pubsub, and input or output binding, all at the same time.
+In addition to implementing multiple gRPC services from the same component (e.g., `StateStore`, `QueriableStateStore`, `TransactionalStateStore` etc.), a single pluggable component can also expose implementations for other component types.
+This means that a single pluggable component can function as a state store, pub/sub, and input or output binding, all at the same time.

-Having multiple building blocks behind the same pluggable component is a path to lower the operational burdern of deploying and operationalizing multiple components.
-On the other hand, it will make implementing and debugging your component harder.
-If in doubt, we suggest sticking to a separation of concerns strategy and merging multiple components under the same pluggable component only when striclty needed.
+While exposing multiple building blocks behind the same pluggable component lowers the operational burden of deploying multiple components, it makes implementing and debugging your component harder.
+If in doubt, stick to a "separation of concerns" strategy by merging multiple components under the same pluggable component only when absolutely necessary.

 ## Operationalizing a pluggable component

-One aspect in which built-in components and pluggable components diverge is in the operational work required to use each of them.
-Aside from providing a [Component specification]({{<ref "components-concept.md#component-specification">}}), built-in components do not require any extra steps to be used and Dapr starts them automatically.
+Built-in components and pluggable components share one thing in common: the operational effort required to use each of them.
+However, aside from needing to conform to a [component specification]({{<ref "components-concept.md#component-specification">}}), built-in components do not require any extra steps.
+Dapr starts them automatically.

 In contrast, pluggable components require additional steps before they can communicate with Dapr.
-The component needs first needs to be started before Dapr and facilitate Dapr-Component communication this process is called Service Discovery.
+You need to first start the component and facilitate Dapr-Component communication to kick off the Service Discovery process.

 ## Next steps